HomeBest options strategy › SHW

 Implied volatility

-Options on SHW currently price in about 32% implied volatility, versus roughly 29% the stock has actually realised over the past month.
-The two are roughly in line, so neither buying nor selling premium has a clear volatility edge here.
+Options on SHW currently price in about 26% implied volatility, versus roughly 38% the stock has actually realised over the past month.
+That makes options relatively cheap — an edge for strategies that buy premium, such as long calls, long puts and debit spreads.

 Across strikes, downside puts on SHW trade at a higher implied volatility than upside calls — the market is paying up for crash protection.
 That skew favours selling put spreads or buying calls over symmetric trades.